robot-dreams/portfolio/8-bit-breadboard-computer/README.md

 https://eater.net/8bit

-Ben Eater created an incredible series of videos where he built an 8-bit computer on breadboards; he takes “I built my own computer” to the next level.
+Ben Eater created an incredible series of videos and kits about building an 8-bit computer on breadboards; he takes “I built my own computer” to the next level.

-I followed along and built my own.
+I followed along and built one.
 It took me about a month, and through the process I learned a LOT about digital electronics.
 Though I have to admit, it feels like 95% of the effort was in trying to keep wires organized :)

 ## Final Result